RAZEX0LOL/RAZEX0LOL/README.md

 ---

 ## About Me
-Middle Frontend Developer specializing in React.js and Next.js ecosystem.
+Middle JavaScript FullStack Developer specializing in React.js and Next.js ecosystem.
 Graduate of Saratov State Technical University (SSTU) with a passion for building modern, performant web applications.

 ### Currently Working On
 - Personal portfolio and open-source projects